Debiday/blackjack/README.md

 6) add option to surrender
 7) add card counter
 8) add multiple deck options
+9) option for dealer to hit/stand on soft 17

 start with 100 chips
 bet size increments of 25, 50, 100